karina-klinkeviciute/rainbow-challenge-front/docs/architechture_guidelines.md

 ## Commenting

-* In cases where you think that it might be not clear what
+* In cases where you think that it might be not clear what you were doing and would like ot explain to others, what you were doing, and, most importantly, why.

 ## Consistency